core-wg/comi/draft-ietf-core-comi.md

 infrequent as possible.
 The implementation complexity and runtime resources need to be as small as possible.

-This draft describes the CoAP Management Interface (CORECONF) which uses CoAP methods to access structured data defined in YANG {{RFC7950}}.
-This draft is complementary to {{RFC8040}} which describes a REST-like interface called RESTCONF, which uses HTTP methods to access structured data defined in YANG.
+This specification describes the CoAP Management Interface (CORECONF) which uses CoAP methods to access structured data defined in YANG {{RFC7950}}.
+This specification is complementary to {{RFC8040}} which describes a REST-like interface called RESTCONF, which uses HTTP methods to access structured data defined in YANG.